vincentbaylon/guardians-banana/README.md

 ## General Information

-- We created Guardians of the Banana as a fun project to create a fighting game with custom battle logic.
+- We created Guardians of the Banana as a fun project to create a fighting game and implement custom battle logic.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used